wragge/dfat-documents-web/_volumes/volume-23-the-negotiation-of-the-australia-new-zealand-closer-economic-relations-trade-agreement-1983/203-memorandum-from-moran-to-scully.md

 ---
+doc_date: '1982-08-30'
+doc_num: 203
+doc_order: 203
+naa_refs:
+- naa_barcode: 11558962
+  naa_control_symbol: 1982/2334 PART 7
+  naa_series: A1313
+  reference: '[NAA: A1313/113, 82/2334, vii]'
-title: "203 Memorandum from Moran to Scully"
+title: Memorandum from Moran to Scully
-volume: "Volume 23: The Negotiation of the Australia New Zealand Closer Economic Relations Trade Agreement 1983"
+vol_full_title: 'Volume 23: The Negotiation of the Australia New Zealand Closer Economic Relations Trade Agreement, 1983'
-doc_id: 9072
 vol_id: 23
-doc_date: 1982-08-30
+vol_title: 'Volume 23: The Negotiation of the Australia New Zealand Closer Economic Relations Trade Agreement 1983'
 ---

-# 203 Memorandum from Moran to Scully

 Canberra, 30 August 1982

 CONFIDENTIAL

  _CER_

 Having had an intensive series of intra-Departmental meetings on the CER as well as comprehensive industry/State consultations, we are now arriving at a position where our views are crystalising.